 Committees of college faculty members and expert AP teachers design the AP courses and exams.
 The committees define the scope and expectations of the course by describing, through a curriculum framework, the knowledge and thinking skills students should demonstrate for success on the exam.
-Data collected by the College Board, from a range of colleges and universities, confirms that AP courses reflect current scholarship and advances in each discipline — and that AP Exams reflect and assess college-level expectations.
+Data collected by the College Board, from a range of colleges, universities, and professional organizations, confirms that AP courses reflect current scholarship and advances in each discipline—and that AP Exams reflect and assess college-level expectations.

 AP courses and their respective exams are conceived and developed in parallel processes.
 The courses employ the backward planning model of Understanding by Design®, while the exams employ Evidence-Centered Design.
 Both processes begin with the end in mind; together, they articulate what students should understand, know, and be able to do by the end of their AP experience.
 Claims about students' knowledge, skills, and abilities, along with descriptions of the evidence required to support those claims, serve as the learning objectives for the course and the targets of measurement for the exam.
 By design, the course and exam share the same bedrock documentation.

 Committee members first articulate their discipline's high-level goals and then identify each course's specific learning objectives.
-For example, AP history learning objectives derive from the shared historical thinking skills and the key concepts and course themes unique to each course, providing avenues of inquiry into historical events and processes.
+For example, AP history learning objectives derive from the shared disciplinary practices and reasoning skills and the key concepts and course themes unique to each course, providing avenues of inquiry into historical events and processes.
 AP world language and culture learning objectives link to the Interpersonal, Interpretive, and Presentational modes of communication.
 AP science learning objectives promote deep conceptual understanding of core content and emphasize applying the science practices.

 Numerous faculty members from leading colleges and universities validate the new and redesigned courses to ensure that they align with college courses and continue to support credit and placement for AP students.
 The result is a rich, clear set of learning objectives for each AP subject, published in that course's curriculum framework.